andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Why does my shirt matter?
 It's a HEADshot not a HEADANDSHIRTshot"

-The look on Dana's face is a mixture of disappointment, resignation, and a heavy dose of "*you're an idiot*".
+The look on Dana's face is a mixture of disappointment, resignation, and a heavy dose of *you're an idiot*.

 So I guess we're not getting a head(and shirt apparently)shot today.
 I'm stressing out because it's already past the deadline and we're getting close to opening day.
 Dana assures me that the programs are all digital so my worries about getting the headshot and bio submitted before "it goes to print" are unfounded.

-We spend about a beer and a half mulling over the wording of my bio, cutting this, tightening that, rewording here.
+Seeing as we're already here we spend about a beer and a half mulling over the wording of my bio, cutting this, tightening that, rewording here.
 Once we're satisfied I send over the final copy to Desinee and agree to bring a plain, unmarked (boring) shirt to rehearsals tomorrow for my headshot.
 We each vow to not forget tomorrow.